-Now enough about bad dreams for the time being!
-Let’s look at something altogether more pleasant in dreams: having sex or making love.
-Well at least it should be pleasant, but sadly the reality is often quite different.
+Let’s look at something usually pleasant in dreams: having sex or making love.
+At least it should be pleasant, but sadly the reality is often quite different.
 Even though the dream itself of a sexual union may be enjoyable, even orgasmic, often when we wake we are plagued by feelings of doubt and confusion.
 “I had sex with who???”

 Firstly , let us address some of the common misconceptions about sex dreams: